ben-xD/GoHenry-SpaceX-Launch-Tracker/README.md

 SpaceX rocket launch times viewer by Ben Butterworth.

 ### To install
+- I did not commit build files to the git repo.
+You can download the repo which contains **pre-built files (APK for Android/ .app for iOS)** from [here](https://drive.google.com/file/d/1x15vq25Dxg9EmJ_MVcZR34RdHKh4GJM1/view?usp=sharing).
 - Android: `cd space_time`, Plug in a device with debug mode or run emulator, followed by `adb install public/SpaceTime.apk`
 - iOS: Drag `public/SpaceTime.app` onto an emulator
-- Or, just build and run it.
+- Or, just **build and run it**.

 ### My solution
 - I found that the SpaceX Upcoming Launches API gave launch dates to varying precision (accurate to 1 month, accurate to 1 year, etc), so I handled date precision: some dates are "relative" (e.g. in a day) when they are more precise, but others are months/ years (e.g. May) when they are less precise.